achu5076/Medical_Waste_segregation/README.md

 # Medical_Waste_segregation
  The Medical Waste Segregation using Machine Learning project is a significant endeavor that addresses the pressing issue of medical waste management.
 By integrating machine learning technology, we aim to enhance the accuracy and efficiency of waste segregation, contributing to a safer and more sustainable healthcare environment.
 This code is part of a project that uses TensorFlow and PyTorch for image classification.
-The project appears to be focused on classifying medical waste images.
-Here's a breakdown of the code:
+The project is focused on classifying medical waste images.
+Here's how the code works:

 Setup and Data Preparation